 Naturally!
 In fact, we're hoping to work with our of our microfinance clients to produce some very special Kenyan medals.
 We'll keep you posted!
 And that's not all.
 Each runner gets a pack with a high-quality (and if we don't say so ourselves, particularly stylish) Kenyan Impact Marathon t-shirt along with other local goodies.

 We have partnered with heroic medical teams.
 We aren’t exaggerating here - these guys are fully qualified doctors working in the UK, they use their own holiday time and pay their way to be involved in the experience.
 Not only will they be there for you on race day but throughout your time in Kericho.
 They’ll also be using their skills to benefit the local community.
 See.. real heroes!

 In the worst cases, we have both ground and air support to get you to the nearest appropriate medical facility.

 Are there water stations along the way?

 Water stations will be at least every 2.5kms and often more.
 They will be stocked with water and bananas.
 If you have particular energy bars and drinks that you love then bring them along with you.
-Needless to say, the remote villages of Tanzania are not stocked up on those tasty Rhubarb & Custard Torq energy gels!
+Needless to say, the remote villages of Kenya are not stocked up on those tasty Rhubarb & Custard Torq energy gels!